-"And when the play was over you went doubtless to supper and so to bed?"
+"And when the play was over you went doubtless to supper and so to bed ?"

 "To supper, certainly.
 Sometimes to the Rhenish House, sometimes to Pontack's in Abchurch Lane.
 Every one had his own taste in that matter.
-Then there were dice and cards at the Groom Porter's or under the arches at Covent Garden, piquet, passage, hazard, primero-what you choose.
-After that you could find all the world at the coffee-houses, where an arrière supper was often served with devilled bones and prunes, to drive the fumes of wine from the head.
+Then there were dice and cards at the Groom Porter's or under the arches at Covent Garden, piquet, passage, hazard, primero--what you choose.
+After that you could find all the world at the coffee-houses, there was ever some amusement to be | where an arrière supper was often served with devilled bones and prunes, to drive the fumes of wine from the head.
 Zounds, Micah! if the Jews should relax their pressure, or if this war brings us any luck, you shall come to town with me and shall see all these things for yourself."